nsp27/Hello-world/README.md

 # Hello-world
-Q1- Dictionary.java and Dictionary.class
+Q1- Dictionary.java and Dictionary.class (input.txt contains the input value for dictionary)
-Q3- Randomnumber.java and Randomnumber.class
-Q2- Done in Protractor with POM
+Q3- Randomnumber.java and Randomnumber.class (user is asked to enter the nth value) Q2- Done in Protractor with POM

 There are 3 screenshots of the framework